factoryfx/factoryfx/docu/src/main/java/de/factoryfx/docu/configurationdata/usecase.md

 * **Unused properties**<br>
 Hard to detect unused properties and it's hard to figure out where the data is being used.

-##But there are only 3 values that can't be that important
+## But there are only 3 values that can't be that important
 A good analogy  is the broken windows theory.
 > Consider a building with a few broken windows.
 If the windows are not repaired, the tendency is for vandals to break a few more windows.
 Eventually, they may even break into the building, and if it's unoccupied, perhaps become squatters or light fires inside.

 If you already have a property file you will likely add more properties to it.
 For example why not add a property to configure the database schema, a connection timeout, or even a feature switch?
 Over time you will add more and more properties and they become harder and harder to manage.

-##But can't i just use a library or different format to fix it?
-Can i just fix the problems by using a different format like yaml, xml, json etc?
-Or by using a property file library?
-No!
-Although some problems can be fixed with those technologies non of them fixes all.
-It's an architecture problem that can't be solved by just focusing on the property file.

-##Change the configuration data
+## Change the configuration data
-###From inside the same jvm
+### From inside the same jvm
 ```java
     DataAndNewMetadata<RootFactory> update = microservice.prepareNewFactory();
     update.root.getResource(DatabaseResourceFactory.class).url.set("jdbc:postgresql://host/databasenew");
     microservice.updateCurrentFactory(update,"user","comment",(p)->true);
 ```
-###Rest
+### Rest
-To change the configuration from outside a REST interface is available Add REST interface to the server:
+To change the configuration from outside there is a REST interface

+Add REST interface to the server:
 ```java
     builder.addFactory(RootFactory.class, Scope.SINGLETON, ctx-> new JettyServerBuilder<>(new RootFactory())